Deshlarx/Deshlarx/README.md

 #### Why is Github Special Repo important?

-Github Special Repo is important because it makes a Github profile nice-looking and more appealing.
+Github Special Repo is important because it makes a Github profile nice-looking and appealing to people.

 ## Author